griffithlab/rnaseq_tutorial_wiki/UNIX-Tutorial.md

 ###pwd
 `pwd` stands for print working directory.
 Entering `pwd` should print your home directory to your screen because that is where you start out
 ###ls
-`ls` stands for list. `ls` will list all of the files in your current directory.
+`ls` stands for list. `ls` will list all of the files in your current directory. `ls` can also take arguments.
+To see the contents of your Documents folder type `ls Documents`.
 ###cd
 `cd` stands for change directory.
 Entering `cd` with no arguments will always take you home if you get lost. `cd Documents` will change your current working directory into your Documents folder.
 ### . syntax
+The `.` in UNIX is useful because it provides a relative location to where you are. `.` is a shortcut for your current directory.
+Compare the output of `ls` to `ls .`.
 ### .. syntax
+`..` in UNIX is the location one directory above your current working directory.
 ### ~ syntax
+`~` is a shortcut for you home directory and can be use in any path to reduce typing.
+For example `cd ~/Documents` will take you into you Documents folder from anywhere in the system.
 ### mkdir
 ### touch
 ### rm